State Rules and Regulations for Intrastate Trucking

 Although there are different regulations that apply to trucks that operate solely within the State of Maine versus those that engage in interstate commerce, when a driver of a commercial vehicle negligently causes an accident, the driver and the company for which he was driving may be held accountable for the harm that the operator caused.Peter Thompson & Associates Advocates on Behalf of Truck Accident Victims

 Although there are differences in the regulations that apply to trucks that operate entirely within the State of Maine versus those that conduct business in states throughout the region or country, the fact is that the experienced truck accident attorneys at Peter Thompson & Associates have the knowledge and commitment to getting justice for all victims.
 The type of claim that is brought against an intrastate truck driver may vary slightly from an interstate operator, but the basic tenets of investigating what happened to you, building a strong case, and getting the compensation that you deserve remains the same.
-We are ready to evaluate your case during a free initial consultation as soon as you call (800) 804-2004.
+We are ready to evaluate your case during an initial consultation as soon as you call (800) 804-2004.